sahil9023/systemverilog-codes/README.md

 - implementing interface class using base and derived class
 - verify adder and multiplier in two module using interface

+27 july, 2026
+https://www.edaplayground.com/x/LaHY-->- import and export usinf task/function in interface
+- one module beahve as a mux and adder with the help of compilier directive
+- `include, `ifdef,`elsif, `else, `endif
+- `define macro for getting maximum value
+-
 28 july, 2025
 https://www.edaplayground.com/x/RYB7-->import and export in interface,compiler directive,nested stream operator